The Greek word “economy”

 The Greeks did not have the same idea of an economy that we have.
-The word “economy” is Greek, but to the Greeks it meant something like “rules of a household” (the “eco” part of economy is from the Greek word for house, “oikos”, and the “nomy” part is from their word for law).
-So the economy was the way a household ran, and also the way a city-state ran.
+The word economy is Greek.
+But to the Greeks, economy meant something like “rules of a household” (the “eco” part of economy is from the Greek word for house, oikos.
+And the “nomy” part is from nomos, their word for law).
+So the economy was the way a household ran.
+It was also the way a city-state ran.

 Trade & Warfare, by Robert Hull (2000).